Current Ministries and Vision

 JEMA

-JEMA – This year Jon began collaborating with JEMA (Japanese Evangelical Missionary Association).
+This year Jon began collaborating with JEMA (Japanese Evangelical Missionary Association).
 JEMA is a networking and equipping group with around 1000 members (most of the evangelical missionaries in Japan).
-Jon will be working on a new project to help missionaries network for more effective ministry across Japan, as well as explore better ways to help missionaries partner with Japanese pastors.
+As the member of Leadership Team of JEMA, Jon has been working on a new project to help missionaries network for more effective ministry across Japan, as well as explore better ways to help missionaries partner with Japanese pastors.

 Camp ministry is a great outreach in Japan, as many Japanese have been saved at camp where people feel free from the pressures of society, so we’re happy to be involved!
 Joy Bible Camp is a camp in Tokyo’s western mountain range where Elementary and Middle School students play, eat, sing and listen to the gospel for 2 weeks in summer.